 It provides two attributes to add icons.

-attribute provides to make button with icon.
+icon attribute provides to make a button with an icon. iconClass: attribute provides to configure third part icon library

-<button kendoButton (click)="onClick()" [primary]="true" [icon]="'delete'">Delete</button>
+<button kendoButton (click)="onClick()" [primary]="true" [icon]="'delete'">

-is an inbuilt icon class from the kendo icon library.
+Here delete is an inbuilt icon class from the kendo icon library.

-You can also add font awesome and material icons using iconClass
+You can also add font awesome and material icons using iconClass.

-First, Import library css file in index.html
+First, Import the library CSS file in index.html

 <link